circleci/circleci-docs/jekyll/_cci2/docker-compose.md

 ## Using Docker Compose with Docker Executor

 Using `docker` combined with `setup_remote_docker` provides a remote engine similar to the one created with docker-machine, but volume mounting and port forwarding do **not** work the same way in this setup.
-The remote docker daemon runs on a different system than the docker CLI and docker compose, so you must move data around to make this work.
-Mounting can usually be solved by making content available in a docker volume.
-It is possible to load data into a docker volume by using `docker cp` to get the data from the CLI host into a container running on the docker remote host.
+The remote Docker daemon runs on a different system than the Docker CLI and docker compose, so you must move data around to make this work.
+Mounting can usually be solved by making content available in a Docker volume.
+It is possible to load data into a Docker volume by using `docker cp` to get the data from the CLI host into a container running on the Docker remote host.

-This combination is required if you want to build docker images for deployment.
+This combination is required if you want to build Docker images for deployment.

 ## Limitations